October Newsletter 2020

 What to Plant

-Annuals (Or Grown As Annuals): Chrysanthemum season is here, and Rockaway has a variety of colors and sizes to decorate your landscape for several months.
+Annuals (Or Grown As Annuals): Chrysanthemum season is here!
 See our handout on Chrysanthemums for tips on how to keep them flowering longer and prettier.
 CLICK HERE!
 Other great options are diascia, lobelia, marigolds (Tagetes), million bells (Calibrachoa), nemesia, ornamental pepper (Capsicum), verbena, and wax begonia.
 As temperatures cool, alyssum (Lobularia), dianthus, ornamental cabbage/kale (Brassica), snapdragons (Antirrhinum), and Supertunias (Petunia) are also favorites for this time of year.
 Toward the end of the month you can include viola and pansy (Viola).
 If temperatures remain high, you may also be able to continue to grow heat-loving plants like coleus (Plectranthus), pentas, purslane (Portulaca) and zinnias a little longer.
-Take the guesswork out of containers and purchase one of our pre-planted combinations of colorful fall flowers, or let Rockaway put something together especially for you.

 Perennials: Usually flowering this time of year are asters, baby sunrose (Aptenia), black-eyed Susan (Rudbeckia), cigar plant (Cuphea ignea), coneflower (Echinacea), coreopsis, dune sunflower (Helianthus), firecracker plant (Russelia), goldenrod (Solidago), Joe Pye weed (Eupatorium), lantana, Mexican bush sage (Salvia leucantha), ornamental grasses, plumbago, Russian sage (Perovskia), salvias, and shasta daisy (Leucanthemum).
 Some of these plants may support birds and butterflies which are still migrating through.
 African and Regina irises, agapanthus, baptisia, flax lily (Dianella), foxglove (Digitalis), foxtail fern (Asparagus), Mexican heather (Cuphea hyssopifolia) and purple queen (Tradescantia) are also noteworthy additions to the fall garden.
 But as noted above, most perennials that grow here could be planted this time of year.
 Exceptions would be winter tender plants that would be best planted in late spring once the ground warms up, giving them all summer long to become established before winter.
 Indoors plant Amaryllis bulbs, which take about 5-10 weeks to bloom, for holiday flowers.
 See our handout on growing Amaryllis CLICK HERE!.